Last updated: August 17, 2021

 Am I allowed to travel in-country and internationally while at the N.U.in international locations?

-Yes, you are allowed to travel throughout the semester, but all students are required to complete a Program Deviation form any time they are planning to be away.
+Students are able to travel to other locations within their N.U.in host country throughout the semester.
+Students are required to complete a Program Deviation form any time they are planning to be away from the host city.
+Students must also register in myNortheastern under “My Travel Plans” & with STEP every time you travel from your N.U.in location.
 There are no class or assignment exceptions for student personal travel.

 If I join N.U.in, will I be at a social disadvantage when I arrive on campus in January?

 Northeastern’s campus is transitional by nature, meaning that students are constantly coming and going, either for domestic or global co-ops, study abroad, or other experiential learning opportunities.
 The N.U.in Program fits in perfectly with this culture, and you are not at a disadvantage by entering in January.